 Are there sufficient community and staff resources available to form and support a CCWG?

 What is the expected outcome?
 Is the effort expected to produce recommendations that are intended to be submitted to the ICANN Board for action/consideration?
-Are the recommendations intended to be applied to SO/AC related activities?

 What other alternatives are available to address the issue?